malnakli/CarND-Traffic-Sign-Classifier-Project/README.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./examples/visualization.png "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image2]: ./examples/augment.png "Augmentation"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image3]: ./examples/augment_original.png "Aug Original"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./examples/grayscale.png "Grayscale"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./examples/gray_original.png "Gray original"
 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---

-####1.
-Provide README that includes all the rubric points and how you addressed each one.
+#### 1. Provide README that includes all the rubric points and how you addressed each one.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/malnakli/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the numpy library and defualt python  to calculate summary statistics of the traffic signs data set: